Bharath-designer/PHP-CRUD-Project/README.md

 <br>

 ## To run this project, download the source files and extract to a folder.
 Create a MySQL Database named "student_db" and import the "users.sql" file to the created Database.
+Then use any server to run the Web App.

 <br>